 “Stars of Tomorrow,” is aiming to take its place as the most outstanding musical comedy revue ever produced with an entire cast of children.
 “Christmas Fables” is to be constructed along different lines, with ample opportunity for every child to display his talents.

 April 12, 1934: The first night of a week-long engagement for Frances (Judy) as part of the Gilmore Circus a the New Spreckels Theater in San Diego, California.
 She was billed as “Baby Bumm” among 23 stars of the Gilmore Circus.
 “The San Diego Union-Tribune” stated: “Little Miss Frances Gumm, a child, sang ‘Why Darkies Were Born’ in such a fashion that she shared the encore honors with ‘The Sheriff’ who is the star performer of the show.”

 April 12, 1935: “The Garland Sisters” (Judy and her two sisters) took part in “The Lawlor Profession Review of 1935” at the Grammar School Auditorium in Lancaster, California.

-April 12, 1938: Here’s another photo of Judy with the same refrigerator she posed with, with her mom Ethel as seen in yesterday’s (Aprill 11) post.
-The placement of the “tub of lard” as well as Judy looking as though she’s going to hoard food is, in hindsight, quite ironic.
+April 12, 1938: Here’s another photo of Judy with the same refrigerator as seen (with her mom Ethel) in yesterday’s (April 11) post.
+The placement of the “Pure Lard” as well as Judy looking as though she’s going to hoard food is, in hindsight, quite ironic.

 April 12, 1940: Here’s Judy demonstrating how accessories make the costume.